antoniovieites/development/README.md

-# arduino
+# development
-Programming an Arduino Uno control system using C++ and node-red.
+Learning to program in Python and C.